iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 * `v2` is not used to serve end-user requests but can still be experimented with.

 #### Built-in load/metrics
-During the experiment, Iter8 generates load for `v2` and/or collects built-in metrics.
+During the experiment, Iter8 generates load for `v2` and collects built-in metrics.

 ![Built-in](../images/darklaunchbuiltin.png)